Jamesreinhardt222/comm-documentation-assignment/docs/Task-2.md

 ![confirmation email](https://github.com/Jamesreinhardt222/comm-documentation-assignment/blob/gh-pages/assets/images/confirmation_email.png?raw=true)

-4. Click on the link provided in the email to verify your account You will be redirected to the workspace setup form.
+4. Click on the link provided in the email to verify your account.

+  You will be redirected to the workspace setup form.
 It will start with a field asking for the name of your workspace.